OscarDCorbalan/conference-app/README.md

-App Engine application for the Udacity training course.
+__This App Engine application is a work for the Developing Scalable Apps course, part of Udacity's Full-Stack Developer Nanodegree.__

 ## Products
 - [App Engine][1]